achingachris/convert-html-to-nextjs/README.md

   - A `star_rating` column that stores an integer.
   - A `comment` column that stores a string.

-After creating your migration, use the `seeds.rb` file to create instances of your `Review` class so you can test your code.
+After creating your migration, create your `Review` class, and use the `seeds.rb` file to create `Review` instances so you can test your code.

 **Once you've set up your `Review` class**, work on building out the following deliverables.
 Use Active Record association macros and Active Record query methods where appropriate.